kubernetes-sigs/cluster-api/docs/book/src/developer/testing.md

 # Testing Cluster API

-This document presents testing guideline and conventions for Cluster API.
+This document presents testing guidelines and conventions for Cluster API.

 IMPORTANT: improving and maintaining this document is a collaborative effort, so we are encouraging constructive feedback and suggestions.